The Volterra signature: Introduction

 \end{itemize}

 For the practical applicability of a feature map, it is of course crucial to have efficient algorithms for its computation.
 For the Volterra signature, these algorithmic aspects are intricate, as they require resolving both the algebraic and analytic components of the Chen identity.
 We therefore address these issues in a companion paper \cite{ii_part}, where we derive efficient algorithms applicable to a wide range of kernels, including fractional and gamma kernels.
-As foreshadowed by the state-space ODEs presented in this paper, for exponential-type kernels, the Volterra signature can even be computed with a cost that scales \emph{linearly in the number of time steps}, thus overcoming the quadratic scaling typically induced by the Volterra structure.
+The algorithms presented in \cite{ii_part} are implemented in the publicly available package \texttt{tensordev}; see \url{https://github.com/hagerpa/tensordev}.
+The latter supports general higher-order schemes for computing the Volterra signature, which due to the underlying Volterra structure exhibit quadratic scaling in the number of time steps.
+For convolutional kernels, however, this cost can be reduced to almost linear complexity, of order $O(J\log(J))$, by exploiting fast Fourier transforms (FFT).
+For exponential-type kernels, this can be pushed further: as foreshadowed by the state-space ODEs presented in this paper, the Volterra signature can be computed with a cost that scales \emph{linearly in the number of time steps}.

 While the above covers the most essential questions for the employment of \(\mathrm{VSig}\) in data science, it also opens a wide-ranging programme of mathematical questions and possibilities for tackling challenging learning tasks.
 To name a few directions on the theoretical side, we have not yet developed a precise algebraic structure satisfied by the Volterra signature.
 Some work in this direction has been done in \cite{HTW23,BrunedKatsetsiadis2023VolterraRough}; however, the representations of Volterra signatures for exponential kernels given below suggest that simpler structures may arise in this case.
 Another question of interest is to characterize the class of paths with trivial Volterra signature, which again deviates from the tree-like equivalence in the classical signature setting.
 Finally, when transitioning from smooth drivers \(x\) to stochastic processes such as Brownian motion, the Volterra signature can still be defined via the canonical lift of \cite{HT21}.
 From the computational perspective adopted in this paper, where the signal \(x\) is obtained by smooth interpolation, a further pressing question concerns Wong--Zakai-type limit results, with renormalization required in the singular-kernel case, as in \cite{hairer2015wong,BFGMS20}.